 In retrospect, I realized these fog signals were a lovely demonstration of form emerging from formlessness, then dissolving into formless again.
 First, the still silence of a dense fog surrounding my submarine rock.
 Then a fog signal blast emerging from stillness.
 Short echoes, then fog signals fading into stillness again, only to be repeated every ten or twenty seconds.

-Often multiple, overlapping fog signals would combine to create a slowly evolving and ever-changing ambient music — years before Brian Eno popularized the use of multiple asynchronous tape loops to create his landmark “Music for Airports”.
+The overlapping fog signals (amplitude modulated by the fog itself) would combine to create a slowly evolving and ever-changing ambient music — creating an effect similar to what Brian Eno achieved through the use of multiple, asynchronous tape loops in his landmark “Music for Airports” LP.

 This is one of my earliest memories—hearing fog signals and not thinking.
 I was simply aware of the alternating silence and sound, stillness then manifestation.